NethermindEth/Forta-Agents/TraderJoe-Bots/Large-Banker-Joe-Transfers/README.md

   - Severity is always set to "Info".
   - Type is always set to "Info".
   - Metadata contains:
-    - `minter`: address suppling assets.
+    - `minter`: address supplying assets.
     - `mintAmount`: The amount of the underlying asset supplied by minter.
     - `mintTokens`: The amount of jTokens received by the minter.
   - addresses contains the market address where the event was emitted.